Denito37/Rhythm-app/README.md

 ## Reflection Questions
 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.
-[I used W3Schools and my notes in my notion account which I made based on information on W3Schools.]
+[I used https://freshman.tech/css-grid-calculator/ , W3Schools and my notes
+in my notion account which I made based on information on W3Schools.]

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
-[YOUR ANSWER HERE]
+[A Challenge I encountered was making css grid do what i wanted without drawbacks.
+My goal was to make the six buttons stay on a 3*2 array, using the regular css grid column function made the 3*2 array but the buttons were too far apart as each column was set to take 1/3 of the width of the website.
+At first I tried to fix this with setting the maximum width of the grid container to fit just the 3 buttons and the 2 gaps which made the buttons closer together but when the window was expanded they would shift to the left of the screen leaving a massive blank space to the right.I couldn't think of a way to move the container to start in the middle of the screen so I did some re]

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [What is the usual process of bringing up a new feature you want to an app to the team